fjahr/lightning-mw/00-introduction.md

     if the other peer tries to "cheat" by broadcasting a *revoked commitment transaction*.
    * _See related: closing transaction, commitment transaction, funding transaction_

-* *Per-commitment secret*:
-   * Every *commitment transaction* derives its keys from a per-commitment secret, which is generated such that the series of per-commitment secrets for all previous commitments can be stored compactly.
-   * _See container: commitment transaction_
-   * _See derivation: commitment revocation private key_

 * *Processing node*:
    * A *node* that is processing a packet that originated with an *origin node*